bayesianbrad/pyfo/README.md

  * pytorch

 # Installation instructions
- * Instructions for pytorch can be found here: [http://pytorch.org/]
+ * Instructions for pytorch can be found here: [http://pytorch.org/] ( You will need the distribution classes and will have to install from source (for now))
  * Pyfo can be installed via pip.
   ```python
     pip install pyfo